 Using the GUI

-Note The screenshots below have been captured from Oracle VM VirtualBox v6.0.10 for Windows.
+Note The screenshots below have been captured from Oracle VM VirtualBox v6.0.14 on Windows 10.
 If you are using a different version of the program or on a different host operating system, you might notice minor differences in the position or name of GUI elements.

 Start the Oracle VM VirtualBox application.
 You can launch the program from the application menu or by typing virtualbox in a command shell.